Gadhamsetty-Harsha/BMI_Calculator-Personal_Health_Tracker_App/README.md

 ### Extremely Obese (BMI ≥ 35)
 - **Focus:** Medical guidance + gentle activity.
 - **Tip:** Consult a doctor; start with chair yoga or short walks.

+## Why It Helps
+- You understand your weight range
+- You get tips for improvement
+- You track progress
+- You sync insights with workouts and yoga plans

+## Tech Stack
+- React
+- React Router
+- CSS and Bootstrap
+- React Hooks
+- Hardcoded logic for BMI
+- Git and GitHub
+- Vercel for deployment

 ## Why It Matters
 The BMI Calculator empowers users to: